 \subsection{Steady states for quasi-free systems}

-For quasi-free systems that have a \emph{physical} covariance matrix $\Gamma_\ss$ that solves the continuous Lyapunov equation \eqref{eq:B-Gss-free}, based on the many-body Jordan normal form \eqref{eq:B-L-Jordan} of the Liouvillian \eqref{eq:B-L3rd}, one can give an explicit expression for a steady state with covariance matrix $\Gamma_\ss$.
+For quasi-free systems that have a \emph{physical} covariance matrix $\Gamma_\ss$ which solves the continuous Lyapunov equation \eqref{eq:B-Gss-free}, we will use the many-body Jordan normal form \eqref{eq:B-L-Jordan} of the Liouvillian \eqref{eq:B-L3rd} to establish that the Gaussian state $\dm(\Gamma_\ss)$ with covariance matrix $\Gamma_\ss$ is a steady state.
+If the system has eigenvalues $\xi_k=0$, further steady states exist.
 As in Sec.~\ref{sec:F-Quasi-free-ss}, we employ a Dirac notation with super-kets $|\hB\kket:=\hB$ and super-bras $\bbra\hA|$ such that $\bbra \hA|\hB\kket=\Tr(\hA^\dag\hB)$.
-Let us define the bosonic ladder super-operators